IrinaMax/Domestic-Violence-in-CA/README.md

 ![wepons_involved_ca2005_2014](https://cloud.githubusercontent.com/assets/16123495/20821722/bc3e9008-b7f9-11e6-8da7-3d0afa2c7624.png)
 ![weapon involved_by countys_ca](https://cloud.githubusercontent.com/assets/16123495/20822485/ec90dabc-b7ff-11e6-8e7c-cb00b235288b.png)
 We can see on this plot of total calls in CA with all kind of weponds involved like knifes or cutting instruments,firearms or guns, and other personal( hand, fists or fits in fight).
+Victims accessing services from State-funded domestic violence programs report serious threats to their personal safety: 65% have weapons used against them.

 ![all_weaponds_involved_ca](https://cloud.githubusercontent.com/assets/16123495/20825131/faa6b07e-b816-11e6-9232-0716b9b92b69.png)
-San Diego the place where accidents with weapons was detected
+The boxplot shows that San Diego is detected as a leader of the citys where people used weapons.

 ![weapons_involved_ca](https://cloud.githubusercontent.com/assets/16123495/20820465/2ae45010-b7f0-11e6-869a-8e0062c82aad.png)
 But apperently it is possible for